lizzl9/Liz_BSE_Portfolio-/index.md

 # Phone-Controlled Robot Arm

 My phone-controlled robot arm is a robot arm on top of wheels.
 The robot arm and the motor wheels are controlled by a single Android app, and the robot arm and the motor wheels are controlled via Bluetooth.
+The robot arm is able to pick things up and the motors move the robot arm around.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |